Jnguyen615/Final-Fantasy-XIV-Mount-Companion/README.md

 <h2  id="getting-started">🗂️ Getting Started </h2>

 1. Fork or clone down this respository.
-2. In the terminal, open this app by running the command `cd <ffxiv-mount-companion/ffxiv-mount-companion>`
+2. In the terminal, open this app by running the command `cd ffxiv-mount-companion>`
 3. Run the command  `npm install` to install dependencies.
 4. Run the command `npm start` to start the server.
 5. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.